gregpalmr/alluxio-initd/README.md

 ### Step 2.
 Modify the init.d scripts

 In each Alluxio init.d script there is a section at the top of the file that specifies when the script will be executed.
-For example, here is the section for the alluxio-master init.d script:
+For example, here is the section for the alluxio-master init.d script that shows it will be started in run levels 2,3,4 and 5 and will only be started after some other services are started, like $network, $named, $syslog and other.

      ### BEGIN INIT INFO
      # Provides:        alluxio-master
      # Required-Start:  $local_fs $remote_fs $network $named $syslog $time
      # Required-Stop:   $local_fs $remote_fs $network $named $syslog $time
-     # Default-Start:   2 3 4 5
+     # Default-Start:   3 4 5
      # Default-Stop:
      # Short-Description: Example of Start/Stop Alluxio Master
      ### END INIT INFO

 You may modify this section to customize the startup behavior.
-For instance if you wanted the Alluxio daemons to be started AFTER the Puppet process starts and does its work, you can specify "$puppet" (or what ever you named the Puppet unit in its init.d script) in the "Required-Start" section.
+For instance if you want the Alluxio daemons to be started AFTER the Puppet process starts and does its work, you can specify "$puppet" in the "Required-Start" section (or what ever you named the Puppet unit in its init.d script).
 For example:

      # Required-Start:  $local_fs $remote_fs $network $named $syslog $time $puppet

-You can also change the run-levels that the script will be executed on.
-Here is xxx
+You can also change the run-levels that the script will be executed on by modifying the "Default-Start" specification.
+Here is a list of run levels on Red Hat EL servers.

 Run Level | Mode | Action
 --- | --- | ---